The Complete Guide to Designing a Patio

 Plants

-You don’t need to grow a full-blown garden to have some greenery in your backyard.
+You don’t need to grow a full-blown garden to have some greenery in your backyard patio.
 Flower pots, hanging baskets, and elevated beds are all great plant container ideas to boost your patio’s color and seasonality.

 Shade and Coverings

 Shade structures such as canopies and pergolas provide stylish protection from the sun and a way to visually designate a section of your patio.
-Even if you don’t have the room or budget, something as simple as a patio umbrella can spruce up your space.
+Even if you have limited space or a tighter budget, something as simple as a patio umbrella can spruce up the overall look.

 Rugs